KevinMarquette/kevinmarquette.github.io/_posts/2018-02-17-Powershell-PSGraph-2.1.17-the-record-release.md

 I don't offer a lot of customization on these new objects yet.
 The look and style is a little rigid for now.
 I have not decided on the best way to expose and implement the styling options yet.

-I have already found the use of `Record` and `Row` to be useful in my graphs.
-I should have added them a long time ago.
+I have already found the use of `Record` to be useful in my graphs.
+I should have added it a long time ago.
 If you find any bugs or unexpected behavior, feel free to open an issue on the [GitHub project page](https://github.com/KevinMarquette/PSGraph).

 The 2.1.17 release is already live on the PSGallery.